palladionIT/threshold_bls/README.md

 A pairing-based threshold cryptosystem for collaborative decryption and signatures.

+This is a fork from `threshold_crypto` which updates the dependencies to the newest version.
+Apart from that the code tries ot be as close as possible to retain the security as shown by the original security audit.

-The `threshold_crypto` crate provides cryptographic keys with methods for signing and encrypting messages, as well as key sets for _threshold_ signatures and threshold encryption.
+The `threshold_bls` crate provides cryptographic keys with methods for signing and encrypting messages, as well as key sets for _threshold_ signatures and threshold encryption.

 The threshold signature scheme is described in [Threshold Signatures, Multisignatures and Blind Signatures Based on the Gap-Diffie-Hellman-Group Signature Scheme](https://www.iacr.org/archive/pkc2003/25670031/25670031.pdf) by Alexandra Boldyreva.
 This paper extends [Boneh-Lynn-Shacham](https://www.iacr.org/archive/asiacrypt2001/22480516.pdf) signatures to the threshold setting.
 Message encryption uses the [scheme by Baek and Zhang](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.119.1717&rep=rep1&type=pdf).
 Our implementation is based on the [`pairing`](https://crates.io/crates/pairing) elliptic curve library.